Getting started with Git on fortrabbit

 To use Git, you need to have it installed on your local machine.
 You might already have Git: open a terminal window and type

-Git on Windows¶
+Git on Windows

-Good news: you can work it out.
+You can work it out.
 The primary problem you have to solve is: which Git distribution are you going to use.
 There are multiple of those floating around, we recommend to download and install Git from the official Git website.
 This one comes with the "Git Bash".